olivier01A/wireframing/README.md

 ## Summary:
 Wireframes guide the design process by establishing structure, allowing rapid iteration, and highlighting functionality.
 They facilitate communication by creating a shared understanding between designers, developers, and stakeholders, ensuring everyone is aligned before high-fidelity design or coding begins.

+## Scenario:
+A fintech startup was developing a mobile banking app aimed at simplifying money transfers for users.
+Before any development began, the design team created low-fidelity wireframes to outline the app’s key screens: login, account overview, and transfer flow.

+## Identified Usability Issues:
+During a usability review session with stakeholders and a small group of potential users, several issues became apparent:

+### 1.Complex Navigation:
+The wireframe had a nested menu for transfers that required multiple taps to access, which confused users.

+### 2.Unclear Action Buttons:
+The “Send Money” button was positioned at the bottom of the screen, next to a less important “Request Money” button.
+Users often mistook one for the other.

+### 3.Lack of Feedback:
+There was no visual indicator in the wireframe showing whether a transaction was successfully completed, leading to potential user frustration.

+## Resolution During Wireframing Stage:

+.The navigation was simplified by introducing a bottom navigation bar with direct access to the “Transfer” section.

+.The “Send Money” button was visually distinguished using color and size, while “Request Money” was moved to a secondary menu.

+.A progress indicator and confirmation screen were added to provide clear feedback after each transaction.

+## Impact on Final Product:
+By addressing these issues before development, the team avoided costly redesigns and code revisions later.
+The final app featured a streamlined transfer flow, intuitive navigation, and clear feedback, resulting in a 30% decrease in user errors during early beta testing and higher overall satisfaction.

+## Conclusion:
+This scenario demonstrates that wireframing acts as an essential tool for spotting usability issues early.
+By visualizing user flows and layouts before development, teams can iteratively refine interactions, ensuring a more user-friendly design and reducing both time and cost in the long run.